Spaghetti-droid/Watermarker/README.md

 # Watermarker
-Automatically watermarks all images in a directory
+Automatically watermarks all images in a directory.

+Control output by editing the config.txt file.
+Double click on launcher.exe to launch.